livechat/react-native-livechat/README.md

 ### Prerequisites

-To use LiveChat in your React application, you will need LiveChat license ID.
+To use LiveChat in your React application, you will need the LiveChat license ID.

-To obtain authorization data (redirect_uri and client_id) you need to create a new LiveChat app.
+To obtain authorization data (redirect_uri and client_id), you need to create a new LiveChat app.
 See our [Creating LiveChat apps](https://developers.livechatinc.com/docs/getting-started/guides/#creating-livechat-apps) documentation.

 ![LiveChat license ID](react-native-app-details.png)